Geodocs/n8n-nodes-geodocs/README.md

 ## Credentials

 You need a Geodocs Personal Access Token (PAT) to use these nodes.
+More info at [Geodocs Integrations](https://geodocs.io/integrations).

 1. In Geodocs, go to **Settings > API Tokens**
 2. Create a new token with the required scopes (see below)